 If you remain unsure about which local model, GWR or MGWR, to apply to your data, begin with MGWR.
 When MGWR runs, it also performs GWR under specific settings.
 In the geoprocessing messages, you can find the GWR diagnostics and compare them to the diagnostics from MGWR.
 Alternatively, you can run multiple tools (OLS, GWR, and MGWR) and use the AICc listed in the geoprocessing messages to compare the models and choose the best one.
 If you choose to run multiple tools, either scale all the models or leave all the models unscaled to ensure the outputs are comparable.

 MGWR can apply to many multivariate analyses and questions, such as the following:

 - How do various features, such as the number of rooms, year built, lot area, and so on, influence the price of a house?
 Do the relationships significantly differ in different communities?

 - How is the distribution of PM2.5 associated with economic variables, such as regional household income, number of cars per household, or percentage of gross domestic product contributed by agriculture?

 - In precision agriculture, do soil conditions affect crop yield at the same spatial scale as atmospheric variables such as temperature, humidity, and precipitation?

 Performance and benchmark considerations

-Multiple factors affect the runtime of MGWR.
-The most important factor for the runtime is the number of features.
-The runtime grows cubically with the number of features.
-The neighborhood size and number of explanatory variables also affect the runtime of MGWR by requiring more calculations for each local model.
-To compute results as quickly as possible, MGWR employs parallel processing and uses half of the cores (logical processors) available on your machine by default.
-For better performance, you can increase the number of cores of the Parallel Processing Factor environment.
+Multiple factors affect the run time of MGWR.
+The most important factor for the run time is the number of features.
+The run time grows cubically with the number of features.
+The neighborhood size and number of explanatory variables also affect the run time of MGWR by requiring more calculations for each local model.
+To compute results as quickly as possible, MGWR employs parallel processing on your machine.
+Some computations will use all available cores, but others can be controlled by the Parallel Processing Factor environment.